AdaCore/spark2014/lrm/source/introduction.rst

 #.
 May need to present the high-level requirements a bit differently, as they appear
    as if they could be a bit more difficult to read.

+#.
+Check for consistency of all the high-level requirements.

+#.
+Make sure that the high-level requirements are given with enough contextual detail.

+#.
+Put the justification for presence of refined language features in this general
+   section, since it is common for all.